Did you know that basketball is the number one sport when it comes to injuries?

 Participants who file liability claims are usually represented by an attorney, driving up settlement costs and legal fees.
 When liability claims and lawsuits are filed, participants usually seek additional compensation for pain and suffering.
 These claims can be expensive for insurance companies to settle and investigate, even if you weren't at fault for the accident that occurred.

 The bottom line is that basketball accident and health insurance can cut down on liability claims by reimbursing participants for their medical expenses, deterring them from filing a liability claim against you.

 Preventing Basketball Sports Injuries

-When it comes to sports injuries, prevention is key.
+Preventing basketball injuries is the key factor.
 There are a number of safety protocols you can implement to reduce the incidence of basketball-related injuries.

 Participants should be outfitted in proper attire, including gym shoes that fit properly and are designed to prevent skidding.
 Mouthguards, knee and ankle braces, and safety glasses should be used as needed.
 Participants should not wear jewelry.